 In the thirties, a European style of filmmaking became popular as Axis aggression swept two continents.
 Dubbed film noir… writers such as Dashiell Hammett and Raymond Chandler were quickly hired by the movie studios to update how gangster-films were put together.
 Hammett was particularly adept at this gritty nuanced style, since elements of the technique were introduced in the Thin Man series of motion pictures of the 1930s.
 It came together in 1941 with the production of The Maltese Falcon.
 A hero with duplicitous motives, menacing dark evening streets, and a femme-fatale, made stars of Alan Ladd, John Garfield, Veronica Lake, Robert Mitchum, William Bendix, etc. Iconic movies, including The Glass Key, Out of the Fog, Double Indemnity, The Postman Always Rings Twice, and The Asphalt Jungle still play remarkably well in rich black-and-white cinematography, and a fascinating film noir script.

 Meanwhile, new productions were developed from Hemingway, Steinbeck, and O’Neill.
-For Whom the Bell Tolls, The Grapes of Wrath, and Mourning Becomes Electra were among the many works receiving accolades from the Academy of Motion Picture Arts and Sciences each year.
+For Whom the Bell Tolls, The Grapes of Wrath, and Mourning Becomes Electra were among the works receiving accolades from the Academy of Motion Picture Arts and Sciences each year.
 And, these fine motion pictures inspired new generations of authors / playwrights.
 Tennessee Williams and Arthur Miller began influencing how actors studied their craft.

 The Lee Strasberg Theatre and Film Institute trained actors in a technique known as The Method.
 This teaching style owed much to the Russian director, Stanislavsky, whose book, An Actor Prepares, dealt with the psychology of interpretation in acting.
 Actors such as Marlon Brando, James Dean, Paul Newman, Montgomery Clift, Marilyn Monroe; and early directors as Elia Kazan and Sidney Lumet embraced this theatrical concept.